Study Module in Commercial Law

 If the applicant has not been able to complete 45 ECTS within two academic years (or if the courses have not been registered on his/her transcript before the deadline) with a GPA of at least good, the applicant cannot sign up to another two-year period, and try to attain the missing courses, or re-take courses in order to gain higher grades, and then based on the courses attained during this second two-year period try to apply for admission.
 Admission can only be granted based on studies attained during the applicant's first two-year period.

-The language requirement in Swedish can, as an exception, be fulfilled by the applicant by completing at least 10 ECTS worth of courses, from the study module, with at least the grade good in all the courses that make up the 10 ECTS.
-The language requirement in English can as an exception be fulfilled by the applicant completing all courses that make up the 45 ECTS needed for admission in English with at least good as GPA.
+The language requirement in Swedish can, as an exception, be fulfilled by the applicant by completing at least 10 ECTS worth of courses in Swedish, from the study module, with at least the grade good in all the courses that make up the 10 ECTS.
+The language requirement in English can as an exception, be fulfilled by the applicant completing all courses that make up the 45 ECTS needed for admission in English with at least good as GPA.

 Note that most of the offered courses are in Swedish, and that this admission criteria has mainly been designed to ensure applicants to studies within Commercial Law within the Swedish MSc programme.
 An applicant cannot fulfill the language requirement in Swedish and then be admitted to the English MSc programme and vice versa.